-To obtain a reasonably good capacity reading, manufacturers commonly rate lead acid at 0.05C, or a 20-hour discharge.
-Even at this slow discharge rate, the battery seldom attains a 100 percent capacity.
-Manufacturers provide capacity offsets to adjust for the discrepancies in capacity if discharged at a higher C‑rate than specified.
-Figure 1 illustrates the discharge times of a lead acid battery at various loads as expressed in C-rate.
+To obtain a reasonably good capacity reading, manufacturers commonly rate alkaline and lead acid batteries at a very low 0.05C, or a 20-hour discharge.
+Even at this slow discharge rate, lead acid seldom attains a 100 percent capacity as the batteries are overrated.
+Manufacturers provide capacity offsets to adjust for the discrepancies if discharged at a higher C rate than specified.
+(See also BU-503: How to Calculate Battery Runtime.)
+Figure 2 illustrates the discharge times of a lead acid battery at various loads expressed in C-rate.

-Figure 1: Typical discharge curves of lead acid as a function of C-rate
+Figure 2: Typical discharge curves of lead acid as a function of C-rate.

 Smaller batteries are rated at a 1C discharge rate.
 Due to sluggish behavior, lead acid is rated at 0.2C (5h) and 0.05C (20h).

-While lead- and nickel-based batteries can be discharged at a high rate, a safety circuit prevents Li-ion with cobalt cathodes from discharging above 1C.
-Manganese and phosphate can tolerate discharge rates of up to 10C and the current threshold is set higher accordingly.
+While lead- and nickel-based batteries can be discharged at a high rate, the protection circuit prevents the Li-ion Energy Cell from discharging above 1C.
+The Power Cell with nickel, manganese and/or phosphate active material can tolerate discharge rates of up to 10C and the current threshold is set higher accordingly.